MvcControlsToolkit/Home/README.md

    that sends to the server this information,and through the option module that adds it to the options dictionary.
    This way it may select the right culture to parse numbers and dates received from the client: international for true Html5 inputs,and current culture fo falled back inputs
+   * `<save-model/>` tag helper to save a whole object in a Json or encripted format into an hidden filed.
+The saved model is automatically restored by the model binder as if it were a simple property (int, string, etc.).
+The model to save is specified with the `asp-for` property.
+If the `encrypted` poperty is `true` the model is saved with an encrypted format.
+This helper is useful to store old unmodified values in order to perform changes tracking (see  `MvcControlsToolkit.Core.Business` dll above)
    * In line transformations may be registred and invoked during View rendering.
 When this is done the "reistration id" of the transformation is added to all input names, so that during model binding the model binder may apply the "second half of the transformation".
    In line transformations adds general transformations to the rendering/model binding pipeline that adapt